-Around four years ago, I attracted great love into my life – I met my husband.
-Since that day, we’ve had quite a few adventures together.
-These include blending two families along both coasts, moving to three different cities, changing careers, and more.
+Around five years ago, I attracted great love into my life – I met my husband.
+Since that day, we’ve had quite a few adventures together – including blending two families along both coasts, moving to three different cities, changing careers, and more.
 Yet whenever we are out at a dinner party or meeting new people, the one question I get over and over again is: “How did you two meet?”

-The truth is that we met in a bar, randomly.
+The truth is that we met in a bar, randomly!
 That seems like a novel concept today.
 We both happened to be at the right place at the right time.
 But was it actually random?
-I like to think that the work I was doing on myself, reworking my beliefs, building faith, and healing my heart, cleared a path to that moment.
+I like to think that the work I was doing on myself, including reworking my beliefs, building faith, and healing my heart, all helped clear a path to that moment.

-Here, I want to share some of the things that helped me open up to and find love.
-I hope they will help you, also, if you too are hoping to meet someone.
+Here, I want to share three questions that helped me open up, dig deeper, and manifest love.
+I hope they will help you if you too desire to meet someone.
 Let’s take a look:

 But, actually, I wasn’t.
 In many ways, my heart was closed.

-So, the question is, are you really open?
-Do you believe that your heart is open and ready to feel love right now?
+So, now it’s your turn.
+Do you believe that your heart is open and ready for a loving relationship?
 How can you even tell?

 - Am I really open to love right now?